KateRinzy/dotfiles/README.md

 - env: keeps track of my dotfiles
 - cmds: commands provided to configure/install some stuff
 - resources: some misc stuff i need
-- bin: some useful programs
+- scripts: some useful scripts
+- root: stuff that is in root...

 ---